mkarabashev/react-scroll-background/README.md

 ## React Scroll Background

 This module provides an easy way to transition the background color when you scroll through a specified element within the page.
-An example can be found at [Live](https://mkarabashev.github.io/react-scroll-background/)
+An example can be found [here](https://mkarabashev.github.io/react-scroll-background/)

 ### Install
 ```js